- To support the advancement and leadership of women in academic medicine

 Benchmarks: Gender Statistics

-FOCUS compiles a periodic comprehensive report-- Benchmark Data: Gender Statistics of Faculty; Perelman School of Medicine -- detailing the gender distribution of Penn medical faculty: by rank, track, and department; among hires, promotions and terminations; and women's representation in senior leadership and on key committees.
+FOCUS compiles a periodic comprehensive report-- Benchmark Data: Gender Statistics of Faculty; Perelman School of Medicine -- detailing the gender distribution of Penn medical faculty: by rank, track, and department; among hires, promotions and terminations; and detailing women's representation in senior leadership and on key committees.
 Data are drawn from the annual gender and minority report supplied by the Office of Faculty Affairs in the School of Medicine.
 The Benchmark Data Report also includes comparison of Perelman School of Medicine gender distributions with national gender statistics compiled by the Association of American Medical Colleges (AAMC) in its annual publication, Women in U.S. Academic Medicine - Statistics and Medical School Benchmarking.
 The FOCUS report is presented periodically to Department Chairs and senior leadership.
 Between 1999 through 2008, this was an annual report.
-The report is currently completed biennially, every other year.
+Since 2008, this report has been prepared biennially, every other year.

 Twenty years ago, women accounted for 34% of new entrants to medical schools, and they now represent essentially 50% of new entrants (1).
 Yet, national data indicate that women in academic medicine are less likely to attain promotion and tenure than their male colleagues; are under-represented in leadership positions; and, are significantly over-represented in junior faculty ranks (2). (see Graph-1, Graph-2)